 The doctor may use a wire with a tiny basket on the end to take out a kidney stone.
-Or he or she may use a laser to break up a stone.
+Or the doctor may use a laser to break up a stone.
 If this is done, the pieces will wash out of your body in your urine.

 You may be awake during the procedure.
 Or you may have medicine to make you sleep.
 In either case, you will not feel pain.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.

 Understand exactly what procedure is planned, along with the risks, benefits, and other options.